AshwaniYadav11/CRUD-API-development/README.md

 # CRUD-API-development
-Built simple insightful CRUD API using Node JS and Express
+Built simple insightful RESTful API using Node JS and Express to perform CRUD functions, connected to MongoDB for retrival and updation of data.